LazyBev/arctic-fox-lang/README.md

 Macros

-    macro: Starts a macro definition
+    macro: Starts a macro definition (Can't use macros inside of macros)

     close: Closes the macro definition